-Changes to Non-market Values Associated with Changes in Natural Resource Attributes for the Olympic Coast National Marine Sanctuary
+Changes to Non-market Values Associated with Changes in Natural Resource Attributes for the Pacific Coast of Washington

-Project Status: This project began in April 2014 and is Ongoing
+Project Status: This project began in April 2014 and was completed in September 2016

-The coast of Washington, including the Olympic Coast National Marine Sanctuary, is home to diverse marine and intertidal communities valued for their aesthetic and recreational benefits.
-We are working to improve understanding of how the value of these ecosystem benefits may change if natural resources degrade due to man-made and environmental stressors, or improve with new management approaches, helping resource managers better sustain and improve the region’s marine resources.
+The coast of Washington is home to diverse marine and intertidal communities valued for their aesthetic and recreational benefits.
+Our work improved understanding about how the value of these ecosystem benefits may change if natural resources degrade or improve with new management approaches, helping resource managers better sustain and improve the region’s marine resources.

 Why We Care

-The Olympic Coast National Marine Sanctuary (OCNMS) includes 2,408 square nautical miles of marine waters off the Olympic Peninsula coastline.
-The sanctuary extends 25 to 50 nautical miles seaward, covering much of the continental shelf and several major submarine canyons.
-The sanctuary protects a productive upwelling zone that is home to marine mammals and seabirds.
+The Pacific coast of Washington includes Gray’s Harbor, Willapa Bay, numerous state parks, and the Olympic Coast National Marine Sanctuary (OCNMS).
+It encompasses a wide variety of habitats from extremely biodiverse intertidal zones to submarine canyons.
+The region is also a productive upwelling zone that is home to marine mammals and seabirds.
 Along its shores are thriving kelp and intertidal communities, teeming with fish and other sea life.
 On the seafloor, scattered communities of deep sea coral and sponges form habitats for fish and other marine wildlife.

-In addition to important ecological resources, the sanctuary has a rich cultural and historical legacy.
-Over two hundred shipwrecks are documented here.
-Also, the vibrant contemporary communities of the Makah Tribe, Quileute Tribe, Hoh Tribe, and Quinault Nation have forged inseparable ties to the ocean environment, maintaining traditions of the past while they navigate the challenges of the present.
+In addition to important ecological resources, the Pacific coast has a rich cultural and historical legacy.
+Over two hundred shipwrecks have been documented in the area.
+The region is also home to the Makah Tribe, Quileute Tribe, Hoh Tribe, and Quinault Nation, each of which have strong cultural ties to the coastal and ocean environment.

-Developing maps showing the spatial distribution of biological and ecological resources that are identified as valuable by residents of Washington.
+• Developed maps showing the spatial distribution of biological and ecological resources identified as important by residents of Washington.

-The project team includes partners from NCCOS, the Office of National Marine Sanctuaries, the Olympic Coast National Marine Sanctuary, and the state of Washington.
+Project partners included NCCOS, the State of Washington, the Office of National Marine Sanctuaries, and the Olympic Coast National Marine Sanctuary.

 Science for Coastal Ecosystem Management (Ecological Forecasts and Tools, Protected Species, Human Dimensions)